Monday, July 22, 2024

 0.6%

-What immediately becomes apparent is that there had been a marked change in the proportion of females who considered themselves exclusively heterosexual, falling by over 9% from the oldest category (which included Baby Boomers and some from Generation X) to the youngest, accompanied by nearly a 6% increase in those who considered themselves mostly attracted to males, and a relatively sharp rise in the “Both” (bisexual) category, from 1% to 5%.
+What immediately becomes apparent is that there had been a marked change in the proportion of females who considered themselves exclusively heterosexual, falling by over 9% from the oldest age group (which included Baby Boomers and some from Generation X) to the youngest, accompanied by nearly a 6% increase in those who considered themselves mostly attracted to males, and a relatively sharp rise in the “Both” (bisexual) category, from 1% to 5%.
 The overall impression left by this data is that women, unlike their male counterparts, have become more “fluid” in their sexual preferences over the past few decades.

 Now of course, as political polls have starkly demonstrated in recent years, survey results such as these must be viewed with a healthy dose of skepticism.
 With sex surveys in particular, respondents might be reluctant to be completely honest in their answers.
 And even if these trends are reflective of reality, they open themselves up to alternative explanations.
 For example, the fact that the percentages of women identifying themselves as mainly or entirely attracted to other women, which are lower among the younger respondents, rather than indicating a downward trend over time, might simply imply that many women don’t realize they are lesbians until later in life.
 Similarly, the higher percentages of younger women who identify themselves as not entirely heterosexual might reflect the “college lesbian” phenomenon, in which women of those ages tend to engage in more sexual experimentation.
 And so while I was surprised by these differences between the male and female respondents, with the female respondents seeming to show a gradual but significant change in their sexual preferences over time, I did try to refrain from jumping to conclusions.